scikit-image/scikit-image/CONTRIBUTING.rst

 To measure test coverage run::

-  $ spin coverage
+  $ spin test --coverage

-This will print a report with one line for each file in `skimage`, detailing the test coverage::
+This will run tests and print a report with one line for each file in `skimage`, detailing the test coverage::

   Name                                             Stmts   Exec  Cover   Missing